Retail loss prevention: Security tags

 Electronic article surveillance (EAS) is a magnetic device attached to merchandise that triggers an alarm if the item is removed from the store without deactivation.
-Its introduction has been associated with higher arrest rates for theft, although some cases are dismissed due to insufficient evidence or lack of direct observation.
+Its introduction has been associated with higher theft arrest rates, although some cases are dismissed due to insufficient evidence or lack of direct observation.
 A subsequent strategy, known as "benefit denial" (Hayes), aims to reduce incentives for theft by making improperly removed items unusable, for example through the use of ink tags or dye packs.